sergi1207/student/index.md

 title: Student Blog
 ---

-## Build you Home Page here
+## Sergi Serpukhovitinov's Pag
-This is about your journey.
+This is about yoadfasdfadsfasdfsr journey.
 Start now!!!
 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.